ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {:tip: .tip}
 {:pre: .pre}

-# Deploy a scalable web application on Kubernetes
+# Scalable web application on Kubernetes

 This tutorial walks you through how to scaffold a web application, run it locally in a container, and then deploy it to a Kubernetes cluster created with [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/containers-kubernetes/catalog/cluster).
 Additionally, you will learn how to bind a custom domain, monitor the health of the environment, and scale the application.
 {:shortdesc}